UniMath/agda-unimath/src/synthetic-homotopy-theory/26-id-pushout.lagda.md

-# Formalisation of the Symmetry Book
+# Formalisation of the Symmetry Book - 26 id pushout

 ```agda
 module synthetic-homotopy-theory.26-id-pushout where